Rashmiranjan07/JS-tutorial/README.md

  Data types
 -------------

 A variable in JavaScript can contain any type of data.
 Data types specify what kind of data can be stored and manipulated within the variable in a program.
 In JavaScript, different data types are available to hold different types of values/data.
-There are two main categories/types of data types in JavaScript:
+There are two main categories/types of data types in JavaScript:-

 1. Primitive (Primary or Value) data type
 - String
 - Number
 - Boolean